IbarakikenYukishi/differential-mdl-change-statistics/README.md

 - scipy==1.3.1

 ## 6. Note
-For the calculation of the code length in the exponential modeling, we used the conditional NML (CNML) code length of Gaussian distributions [2,3,4] for residual errors.
+For the calculation of the code length in the exponential modeling, we used the conditional normalized maximum likelihood (CNML) code length of Gaussian distributions [2,3,4] for residual errors.

 ## 7. License
 This code is licensed under MIT License.